 Recover – where a business learns from the crisis and emerges stronger.

 In the recovery phase, businesses move beyond immediate pandemic response and into ongoing operations in the Next Normal.
-At this point, COVID-19 may have exposed economic, social, gender and racial inequalities within societies, in particular within labor markets.
+At this point, COVID-19 may have exposed economic, social, gender and racial inequalities within societies, in particular within labour markets.
 However, the considerations and actions that a business takes during the recovery period may help build a more inclusive and equitable future for workers, which in turn can reverberate through society.
-An example of this is how some large retailers have helped “normalize” mask wearing in some countries by requiring customers to wear masks while shopping.
+An example of this is how some large retailers have helped “normalise” mask wearing in some countries by requiring customers to wear masks while shopping.

 Here are some ways that businesses may consider integrating human rights into their recovery plans.

-The recovery stage can be important because the decisions that businesses make in this phase may help determine how the organization is sustained in the long-term.
+The recovery stage can be important because the decisions that businesses make in this phase may help determine how the organisation is sustained in the long-term.
 It is an opportunity for companies to make improvements and create a more inclusive and equitable future for their workers.
 And, finally…

 Thrive – when a business succeeds over the long-term Next Normal.